Empower New Moms and Moms-To-Be To Look and Feel Their Absolute Best

-As a graduate of the Prenatal & Postnatal Fitness Certification program, you’ll be qualified to structure appropriate exercise regimes for clients, coach on maternity health as well as properly address common prenatal and postnatal concerns.
+As a graduate of the Prenatal & Postpartum Fitness Certification program, you’ll be qualified to structure appropriate exercise regimes for clients, coach on maternity health as well as properly address common prenatal and postpartum concerns.
 These include:

 - exercising during pre-conception and early pregnancy